Jazo74/Wildlife_park_SIM/README.md

 # Spaceship Noah's Ark / Wildlife_park_SIM
 This program is a wildlife park simulation.
-It contains living spaces, places for the plants and the animals, food types
+It contains living spaces, resources for the animals and humans

+Resources: Heat, Energy, Oxigen, Light, Food, Water

+Water subtype: sweet, salted

 The main task is put all the animals to a best living space and the support them with the best food.